alext-mkrs/meta-alext-galileo/README.md

 different BSP versions, all recipes and bbappend files are disabled by default.
 You should enable those you're interested in by removing `.disabled` from the filenames.

-Usage (for BSP 0.9.0, for 0.7.5 `bitbake` target names are different, see BSP Build Guide):
+Usage:
 ======

+**NOTE:** this is for BSP 0.9.0, for 0.7.5 `bitbake` target names are different, see BSP Build Guide.

 * If starting from scratch:
 ```